Yaqeen Ka Safar

 Yaqeen Ka Safar is a Pakistani television drama series produced by Momina Duraid through MD Productions for Hum TV.
-It originally aired from 19 April 2017 to 1 November 2017, with a total of 29 episodes.
 It was written by Farhat Ishtiaq, based on Ishtiaq's novel Woh Yakeen Ka Naya Safar and was directed by Shahzad Kashmiri.
+It aired from 19 April 2017 to 1 November 2017 for a total of 29 episodes.

-Yaqeen Ka Safar chronicles the journey of two protagonists, Asfand and Zubiya, who grow after facing hardships and struggles.
+Yaqeen Ka Safar tells the story of Asfand and Zubiya, who grow after facing hardships and struggles.
 It was written and produced by the creators of Humsafar, Mata-e-Jaan Hai Tu, Diyar-e-Dil, Udaari and Bin Roye.
 Its ensemble cast consists of Ahad Raza Mir as Dr Asfandyar, Sajal Ali as Dr Zubiya, Shaz Khan as Daniyal, Hira Mani as Gaiti and Suhaee Abro as Noorie in leading roles.
-It premiered in Pakistan, the UK, the US, Australia, New Zealand, Ireland, and the UAE on the same date and time.
+It aired simultaneously in Pakistan, the UK, the US, Australia, New Zealand, Ireland, and the UAE on the same date and time.
 The first half of the show was set in Karachi and later in Neelum Valley.

-Yaqeen Ka Safar was one of the highest-ranked dramas in Pakistan the year it was released.
+Yaqeen Ka Safar was one of the highest-ranked dramas in Pakistan in 2017.